-BNE: Veteran Russian spaceman Sergei Krikalev, 46, has set a new record for the longest time spent in space.
-Krikalev recorded his 748th day in orbit on August 16.
-He will celebrate his record-breaking achievement by going on a six-hour space walk to do routine maintenance and upgrades.
-His first journey into space was in November 1988 on a visit to the Mir space station.
-In 1994, he was the first Russian to ride on the space shuttle.
-He was also on the first mission to assemble the International Space Station in 1998.
+BNE: Veteran Russian cosmonaut Sergei Krikalev has set a new record for the most cumulative time spent in space.
+The current International Space Station commander chalked up his 748th day in orbit on August 16.
+He will celebrate his record-breaking feat by embarking on a six-hour space walk to undertake routine maintenance and upgrades outside the space station.
+Krikalev, 46, arrived at the platform in April for a six-month stint.
+His first voyage into space was in November 1988 on a sojourn to the now-defunct Mir space station.
+In 1994, he was the first Russian to ride on the space shuttle and he was on the inaugural mission to assemble the International Space Station in 1998.

 Krikalev said his profession was a "challenge".
 He explained his reasons for choosing to spend so much time in space: "Why do people climb mountains? - It's cold, it's windy, it's difficult to haul up all of the equipment, but then it's exciting.
 You overcome some difficulties.
 You see some new sights.
 You do things that other people cannot."
-He said living in the heavens was the perfect job.
-His lengthy periods of time in space have also provided precious scientific data on the physical and psychological stresses on the body.
+He said living in the heavens was the most exhilarating endeavor he could ever imagine.
+Neither does he mind being used as a guinea pig by scientists back on Earth.
+His repeated exposure to the rigors of extended periods of time in space has provided volumes of precious data on the physical and psychological stresses on the body.